Build Accounting Automation That Handles Real-World Complexity

 A regional B2B services firm tried to automate invoicing from their project management tool.
 The workflow triggered when a project was marked complete, but often before final hours were logged.
 The no-code tool would fire immediately, creating a $0 invoice.
 Their only option was a fixed 1-hour delay, which slowed down all invoicing and still sometimes failed.
 True stateful logic, like polling an API until a condition is met, is impossible.

-We begin by mapping your entire financial workflow, from payment processing to final reconciliation.
-We use the Stripe and QuickBooks Online API documentation to identify every field, including custom fields for revenue recognition or sales commissions.
-We then pull the last 6 months of historical transaction data to use as a test suite, ensuring we cover every edge case.
+Syntora would begin an engagement by thoroughly mapping your existing financial workflow, from initial payment processing to final reconciliation.
+We would examine your Stripe and QuickBooks Online API documentation to identify every relevant field, including any custom fields required for revenue recognition or sales commissions.
+To ensure accuracy and cover all known edge cases specific to your operations, we would request the last 6 months of historical transaction data to build a robust test suite.

 A 3-week build replaces brittle workflows.
 Each transaction syncs in under a second, not after a 5-minute polling delay from a no-code platform.